bonsai-rx/zeromq/docs/tutorials/client-server.md

 As with the [`Dealer`](xref:Bonsai.ZeroMQ.Dealer) operator, a [`Router`](xref:Bonsai.ZeroMQ.Router) operator without any input will simply listen for messages on the network and not send anything in return.
 If we run the project now and monitor the output of the [`Router`](xref:Bonsai.ZeroMQ.Router) operator, we'll see that each time the client sends a message triggered by its associated key press we get a `ResponseContext` produced at the [`Router`](xref:Bonsai.ZeroMQ.Router).
 Expanding the output the [`Router`](xref:Bonsai.ZeroMQ.Router), we can see it contains a `NetMQMessage`.
 We [expect](https://netmq.readthedocs.io/en/latest/router-dealer/) this message to be composed of 3 frames: an address (in this case the address of the client that sent the message), an empty delimiter frame and the message content.

 - Expose the `Buffer` `byte[]` of the `First` frame.
-- Add an [`Index`](xref:Bonsai.Expressions.IndexBuilder) operator the the first frame buffer and set its `Value` to 1 to access the unique address ID.
+- Add an [`Index`](xref:Bonsai.Expressions.IndexBuilder) operator the first frame buffer and set its `Value` to 1 to access the unique address ID.
 - Add a [`ConvertToString`](xref:Bonsai.ZeroMQ.ConvertToString) to the `Last` frame.

 :::workflow